DanielRCosta22/DanielRCosta22/README.md

 My name is Daniel Costa.
 Passionate about Hacking and with more than a decade of experience in IT, I have solid knowledge in Windows server administration, IT infrastructure, AWS Cloud, support and hardware, today I am self-employed and provide cybersecurity consultancy and solution architecture for small and medium enterprises.

-- 👋 Hi, I’m @DanielRCosta22
-- 👀 I’m interested in DevSecOps
+- 👀 I’m interested in SecDevOps
-- 🌱 I’m currently learning CyberSec, AWS and Azure.
+- 🌱 I’m currently learning CyberSec (CompTIA Security+) and Azure Security (SC900).
 - 💞️ I’m looking to collaborate on CyberOps
 - 📫 How to reach me: daniel.costa.ti@live.com